kaaengine/kaa/docs/reference/physics.rst

 .. _SpaceNode.sleeping_threshold:
 .. attribute:: SpaceNode.sleeping_threshold

-    Gets of sets the sleep time threshold (in miliseconds) which affects all BodyNodes in the SpaceNode.
+    Gets of sets the sleep time threshold (in seconds) which affects all BodyNodes in the SpaceNode.
 If given BodyNode remains static (doesn't change its position or rotation) for that amount of time the engine will stop making physical calculations for it.
 In some situations it can improve the performance.
     A body remaining in a sleeping state can still collide with other bodies - that will force it to move and